alphagov/notifications-template-preview/docs/deploying.md

 order by 2,1;
 ```

+#### Extra step: coverage analysis

-It's also worth checking which types of PDF were covered by the test deploy.
+It's worth checking which types of PDF were covered by the test deploy.
 This can inform whether a longer test deploy would be worthwhile.
 You can use CloudFront to extract this information:

 ```
 fields @timestamp, @message